A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: Introduction

 We show that in the limit $t \downarrow 0$, the integral formula above yields the Gauss-Bonnet-Chern theorem and in the limit $t \uparrow \infty$, the integral can be evaluated with the method of stationary phase to obtain the Poincaré-Hopf theorem.
 In this sense, the $t$-dependent integral formula above interpolates between two classical theorems.

-More general, by allowing the critical set to be a union of submanifolds of $M$, we obtain a degenerate version of the Poincaré-Hopf theorem (Thm \ref{ThmMorseBott}).
+More generally, by allowing the critical set to be a disjoint union of submanifolds of $M$, we obtain a degenerate version of the Poincaré-Hopf theorem (Thm.\ \ref{ThmMorseBott}).
 Let us remark that the degenerate Morse inequalities (Morse-Bott inequalities) that imply the degenerate Poincaré-Hopf theorem have been proved with heat kernel methods by Bismut \cite{bismut}, but the integrands are not explicitly calculated in terms of curvature.
-For other treatments of the Morse-Bott inequalities, see \cite{bottnondegenerate} or \cite{austinbraam}), for example.
+For other treatments of the Morse-Bott inequalities, see \cite{bottnondegenerate} or \cite{austinbraam}, for example.

-This article is organized as follows: At first, we briefly review some basic notions of the Clifford algebra and the exterior algebra of a Euclidean vector space $V$.
-In section \ref{SectionHeatkernel}, we state the needed results about the semiclassical expansion of the heat kernel of Witten's operator.
+This article is organized as follows: At first, we briefly review some basic notions regarding the Clifford algebra and the exterior algebra of a Euclidean vector space $V$.
+In Section \ref{SectionHeatkernel}, we state the needed results about the semiclassical expansion of the heat kernel of Witten's operator.
 Afterwards, we introduce Getzler symbols and use them to calculate the relevant integrands.
-In section \ref{SectionMcKeanSingr}, we put these results together to prove the stated integral formula for the index and the consequences of it.
-The last section is dedicated to the degenerate case, in which the vector field $X$ may have critical submanifolds instead of just critical points.
+In Section \ref{SectionMcKeanSingr}, we put these results together to prove the stated integral formula for the index and the consequences of it.
+The last section is dedicated to the degenerate case, in which we derive the Morse-Bott Theorem \ref{ThmMorseBott}.
 This needs a longer calculation because of the more complicated nature of the corresponding stationary phase expansion.

-{\bf Acknowledgments.} It is a pleasure to thank Christian Bär and Florian Hanisch for helpful discussion.
+{\bf Acknowledgments.} It is a pleasure to thank Christian Bär and Florian Hanisch for helpful discussion as well as Potsdam Graduate School and the Fulbright Commission for financial support.